leportella/v3/cv.md

 |--------|-------|-------|
 | Temporary Data Analyst | 06/18 | 08/18 |

-Work in an ONG for constructing a platform for profiling public figures in Brazilian politics, searching for corruption patterns or figures with inconsistent politics paths (changes in parties, unpopular law projects, high expenses on public money).
-Technologies include, but are not limited to: MongoDB, Mongoengine, Jupyter, Pandas, Numpy, Neo4J, Django, Pytest
+Worked in an NGO for constructing a platform for profiling public figures in Brazilian politics, searching for corruption patterns or figures with inconsistent politics paths such as changes in parties, unpopular law projects, high expenses on public money.
+Technologies: MongoDB, Jupyter, Pandas, Numpy, Neo4J, Django, Pytest.

 ## Softplan